apache/flink/docs/content/docs/dev/configuration/maven.md

 For projects that are not set up from those templates, we recommend adding the Maven Shade Plugin to build the application jar with all required dependencies.

-**Important:** Note that all these (core) dependencies should have their scope set to [*provided*](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#dependency-scope).
+**Important:** Note that all these core API dependencies should have their scope set to [*provided*](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#dependency-scope).
 This means that they are needed to compile against, but that they should not be packaged into the project's resulting application JAR file.
 If not set to *provided*, the best case scenario is that the resulting JAR becomes excessively large, because it also contains all Flink core dependencies.
 The worst case scenario is that the Flink core dependencies that are added to the application's JAR file clash with some of your own dependency versions (which is normally avoided through inverted classloading).

-To correctly package the dependencies into the application JAR, these application dependencies must be set to the *compile* scope.
+To correctly package the dependencies into the application JAR, the Flink API dependencies must be set to the *compile* scope.

 ## Packaging the application